Markyate Priory: Visitations

 There are records of several visitations of this house in the episcopal registers.
 In 1297 it came under the notice of Bishop Sutton.
-He had heard that the apparitor of Dunstable had cited 'certain persons of both sexes living in the priory of Markyate' for immorality, whereby these persons had been defamed, and the house had incurred scandal.
+He had heard that the apparitor of Dunstable had cited "certain persons of both sexes living in the priory of Markyate" for immorality, whereby these persons had been defamed, and the house had incurred scandal.
 Evidently the bishop thought the evidence against them insufficient, for he ordered the archdeacon to see that they were not further molested.
 It seems improbable from the description that the persons alluded to were religious: they were perhaps boarders taken in during the great necessity of the house.
 At about the same time the prioress and convent were ordered to repair the chancel of one of their appropriate churches.

 In 1300 Bishop Dalderby visited the monastery in person to explain the statute of Boniface VIII, De Claustura Monialium, and found the nuns at first ready to accept it; but when he had concluded his visit, and turned to go, four of them broke away from the rest and followed him to the outer gate, declaring that they would not observe it.
 Like a wise man, he did not stop then to argue the matter, and went on his way to Dunstable; but the next day he returned to Markyate, inquired the names of the four refractory nuns, and put the whole convent under penance on their account, threatening to excommunicate them if the statute were not observed.
-But this was not the only house where the bishop had difficulties in enforcing this statute.:)
+But this was not the only house where the bishop had difficulties in enforcing this statute.)

 In 1323 a visitation by the warden and the vicar of Kensworth was ordered by Bishop Burghersh, but its results are not recorded; probably there was nothing striking to record, as the house was still in much poverty.
-In 1333 it was noted that Katherine Tisbury had lefy, but the Episcopal visitor directed that should she return, she was to be received with kindness.
+In 1333 it was noted that Katherine Tisbury had left, but the Episcopal visitor directed that should she return, she was to be received with kindness.